TCSlogo

 Works on both PC and Apple Macintosh/OSX

 What other courses should I do?
 There are many courses available, such as Early Years Foundation Stage, play, preparing for Ofsted etc. and your local CIS will be able to advise you of any local to you.
-There are also on-line courses available.
-I recently did the Foundation - Awareness of Child Abuse and Neglect.
-This is my experience of doing the course:
+There are also other on-line courses available.
+Pauline has done the Foundation - Awareness of Child Abuse and Neglect.
+This is her experience of doing the course:

 They say it takes on average around 2 hours but I spent about 3 hours spread over two days.
 You can take longer if you wish, it's entirely at your own pace and you can save it and return at the same point later.
 I found it easy to follow and the instructions were clear.
 The information is presented in different ways - you listen, read and take small tests along the way.